 - 1. 2024 budget must include Medicaid Quality Measure Improvement Plan - 2.
 2024 budget must include a proposed BCBS VT re-attribution plan. - 3.
+A comprehensive dilligencing by GMCB and CMS of potentially misappropriated funds. - 4.
 Analytics transfer to UVMHN must be paused until: - a.
 UVMHN are found innocent of Wrongful Termination for expressing a public policy concern. - b.
 Those responsible for violation of law are no longer employed or contracted by UVMHN and its affiliates. - c.
-In event of being found guilty, all parties must be referred to appropriate law enforcement agencies and barred from administering CMS funds. - 4.
+In event of being found guilty, all parties must be referred to appropriate law enforcement agencies and barred from administering CMS funds. - 5.
 Absent successful completion of CAP 1&2, per statute, a referral to the Vermont Attorney General's office should be made and opportunity provided to OneCare VT to respond.